 In addition to the arrangements set forth above, the Company entered into a contract with W.B.
 Rowlands & Co.
 Ltd. for consulting services to the Company, dated March 1, 2018 (the "Rowlands Consulting Agreement"), pursuant to which W.B.
 Rowlands & Co.
-Ltd. is entitled to compensation for the provision of such services of a base fee of \$3,000 per month, with a one-time grant of options to purchase at least 200,000 shares of the Company's common stock, vesting 25% at the effective date of the Rowlands Consulting Agreement, and 25% on the anniversary of each year thereafter until the option grant is fully vested.
-This agreement may be terminated at any time and for any reason by either party with 30 days' notice.
+Ltd. was entitled to compensation for the provision of such services of a base fee of \$3,000 per month, with a one-time grant of options to purchase at least 200,000 shares of the Company's common shares, vesting 25% at the effective date of the Rowlands Consulting Agreement, and 25% on the anniversary of each year thereafter until the option grant is fully vested.
+This agreement was replaced with the Consulting Services Agreement, dated effective December 20, 2021, by and between the Company, W.B.
+Rowlands & Co.
+Ltd., and William Bruce Rowlands, pursuant to which the Company retained William Bruce Rowlands to act as a consultant for, in lieu of any additional cash consideration, 51,106 stock options issued to William Bruce Rowlands' under the Company's stock option plan to remain outstanding in accordance with the stock option plan for the term of the agreement.

-The Company does not have in place any pension or retirement plan.
-In connection with or related to the retirement, termination or resignation of such person and the Company has provided no compensation to such persons as a result of change of control of the Company, its subsidiaries or affiliates.
+The Company does not have in place any pension or retirement plan in connection with or related to the retirement, termination or resignation of such person and the Company has provided no compensation to such persons as a result of change of control of the Company, its subsidiaries or affiliates.